Mendiax/mcl-python/README.md

 ## Installation

-Please clone this repository and setup path for the installed mcl library in `hook.py` in mcl folder.
+Please clone this repository and set the `DIR_FOR_LINKER` varriable in `hook.py` in mcl folder to the compiled and installed mcl library.

 ## Usage